IvanSunjg/Advanced-Vision/mlp-cluster/README.md

 ## Submit job

-* Make sure to be inside the `mlp-cluster` directory
+* Make sure you are inside the `mlp-cluster` directory
 * Add the execution of your script to the bottom of `send_model_to_job.sh`.
 Nothing else in the script needs to be changed
 * Run `sbatch send_model_to_job.sh` to submit a job to the cluster
 * Now you will see a job id and you can view the terminal output will be output into `slurm-{job id}.out` in your current directory